Technology has taken investing a step further with the advent of robo-advisors.

 Perhaps a relic from the traditional banking way of doing things, BMO SmartFolio charges fees for withdrawing or transferring your account…up to $135.

 Wealthsimple has no fees for withdrawing funds or transferring your account elsewhere.

 Before digging into perks, it is fair to say that BMO outranks Wealthsimple in the prestige category.
 As the oldest bank in Canada and fourth-largest based on market capitalization, we need not say more.

 That said, clients of Wealthsimple with assets exceeding $100,000 have access to some VIP perks that are not available with a BMO SmartFolio account:

 At $500,000+, you also receive a 50% discount off a comprehensive health plan from Medcan.

 BMO SmartFolio utilizes a passive-active (hybrid) strategy, while Wealthsimple’s investment strategy is strictly passive.

-Wealthsimple offers my readers an opportunity to invest up to $10,000 FREE for one year.
+Wealthsimple offers my readers an opportunity to invest and get a $50 cash bonus when they open an account.
 Check out the special offer here.

 Both Wealthsimple and BMO SmartFolio have a Refer-a-Friend program and you are rewarded for every friend or family member who opens an account using your referral link.